dkateros/wsdldemo/README.md

+# Jaxws web services demo

+1. wsdl-utils utilities used elsewhere in this project
+2. test-generated generated web service stubs for integration testing a java first service
+3. generated generated web service stubs for implementing a contract first service
+4. webservice service implementations and integration (e2e) tests
+5. webapp a web application to deploy the services on a suitable runtime (more recently tested with openliberty)

-# Contract First Web Services Guide
+## Contract First Web Services

-A simple guide on contract first web services using a trivial "Echo" web service example.
+A simple guide on contract first web services using a trivial "Echo" stateless web service example.

-## Write the contract (echo-ws)
+### Write the contract (webservice module)

 We need to express the service methods and related types with a WSDL and a number of XSD files.